prady13/receipt_processing_aws/README.md

 Created a service with AWS Lambda, S3, DynamoDb, SES, and Amazon Textract to ananlyse receipts, and to email it to the user required.

+This project focuses on automating receipt processing using AWS services.
+Instead of manually handling receipts which can be time-consuming, error-prone, and difficult to scale—this system extracts structured data from receipts and stores it efficiently for record-keeping and auditing.

+The architecture consists of:

+Storage Layer: Amazon S3 stores receipt images and PDFs.

+Processing Layer: Amazon Textract extracts text from receipts using AI-powered OCR.

+Database Layer: DynamoDB stores the extracted data in a structured format.

+Notification System: Amazon SES sends email alerts with receipt details.

+Compute Layer: AWS Lambda automates the workflow by processing the receipts in real-time.

 <img width="1423" height="515" alt="Screenshot 2025-11-25 at 7 21 22 PM" src="https://github.com/user-attachments/assets/2541efb5-4ed1-4078-8896-2f26e8d9e012" />